nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query.md

 dc:contributors = ?                          -- simple match on a multi-valued field
-AND ecm:mixinType != 'Folderish'             -- use facet to remove all folderish documents AND ecm:mixinType != 'HiddenInNavigation'    -- use facet to remove all documents that should be hidden AND ecm:isCheckedInVersion = 0               -- only get checked-out documents AND ecm:isProxy = 0 AND                      -- don't return proxies
+AND ecm:mixinType != 'Folderish'             -- use facet to remove all folderish documents AND ecm:mixinType != 'HiddenInNavigation'    -- use facet to remove all documents that should be hidden AND ecm:isVersion = 0               -- only get checked-out documents AND ecm:isProxy = 0 AND                      -- don't return proxies
 ecm:currentLifeCycleState != 'deleted'       -- don't return documents that are in the trash
 ```